-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) set standards in the United States to protect individually identifiable health information.
-HIPAA applies to health plans, most healthcare providers, and healthcare clearinghouses - collectively known as "covered entities" - that manage protected health information (PHI) electronically and to persons or entities that perform certain functions on their behalf, known as "business associates".
+HIPAA applies to health plans, most healthcare providers, and healthcare clearinghouses - collectively known as "covered entities" - that manage protected health information (PHI) and to persons or entities that perform certain functions on their behalf, known as "business associates".

 The HIPAA Privacy Rule requires covered entities and their business associates to safeguard the privacy of PHI handled in any medium, while the HIPAA Security Rule obligates them to protect the confidentiality, integrity, and availability of PHI they create, receive, maintain, or transmit electronically with administrative, physical, and technical measures.
 Covered entities and business associates also have breach notification obligations and duties.